etsauer/che-podman-workspace/README.md

 This project is intended to serve as a quick demo for using `podman` in [Eclipse Che](https://www.eclipse.org/che/) or its downstream, Red Hat supported sibling, [OpenShift Dev Spaces](https://developers.redhat.com/products/openshift-dev-spaces/overview).

-There are two specific things being demo'd here:
+There are three specific things being demo'd here:

 1. Enabling container development in Eclipse Che & building a custom image for a workspace.
 1. Creating a [Devfile](https://devfile.io) to use the custom image.